 Missy wrings her hands.
 ‘What shall we tell the children?’

 ‘What truth?’
 Taïga steps into the kitchen.
-‘I didn’t mean to eavesdrop, but I couldn’t help hearing what you said.’
-She looks from Granny to Missy.
-‘Does all this mean Mom won’t be here tonight?’
+‘I didn’t mean to eavesdrop, but I couldn’t help overhearing what you just said.’

-Missy doesn’t want them to cut the cake at first, she’s so proud about the decoration.
+Missy is extremely proud of the decoration.
 ‘I didn’t even use magic,’ she gusses, but adds when they all stare at her, ‘OK.
 But just a little – to smooth out the chocolate cream.’

 ‘We can’t keep it forever, Missy,’ Rowan says.
 ‘And I’m hungry.’